IBM/solsa/README.md

 # SolSA

-The SolSA programming model is intended to ease the _development_, _deployment_, and _integration_ of cloud-native services and applications in a multi-cloud environment.
+The SolSA programming model is intended to ease the _development_, _deployment_, and _integration_ of cloud-native services and applications.
 SolSA makes it possible to compose existing services (cloud services, cloud functions, container-based services) and event sources into new services and applications.